solana-labs/solana/docs/src/terminology.md

 ## verifiable delay function (VDF)

-A function that Solana uses to encode the passage of time.
-The Solana VDF takes a fixed amount of time to execute and produces a proof that it ran, which can then be verified in less time than it took to produce.
+A function that takes a fixed amount of time to execute that produces a proof that it ran, which can then be verified in less time than it took to produce.

 ## vote